kartiksharma1205/Security_upramp_Writeups/Cloudbreach_Incident_Summary.md

 "sourceIPAddress": "45.67.89.123"
 ```

-✅ **Human takeaway**: They got into the company’s safe and walked away with sensitive documents.
+✅ **Takeaway**: They got into the company’s safe and walked away with sensitive documents.

 ---